The compactness of ultra faint dwarf galaxies : a new challenge ?: Results

 \subsection{Properties at $z=0$}

-The size and line of sight velocity dispersion of the stellar clusters at $z=0$ and thus UFDs is given by the two last columns of Tab.~\ref{tab:ufds2}.
-All halos but \texttt{h323} end up with a half-mass larger than $30\,\rm{pc}$, and definitively none is able to reproduce the most compact UFDs candidates reported in Fig.~\ref{fig:r12L}.
-The right panels of Fig.~\ref{fig:R12vsRedshift1} and \ref{fig:R12vsRedshift2} display two different projections of the clusters at the end of the simulation.
-They are painted according to their colour attributed in the previous plots.
-It is striking that except again for \texttt{h323}, where the dominant cluster does not merge with any others, they all exhibit complex morphological structures, the direct result of the assembly of initially disconnected clusters.
-In \texttt{h277} and \texttt{h291} the dominant clusters are strongly elongated.
-On the contrary, in \texttt{h249} and \texttt{h170} it is sub-dominant accreted clusters that form such an elongated structure.
-In \texttt{h315} and \texttt{h273} the destruction of accreted clusters lead to the formation of a stellar halo surrounding the main stellar system with an extension up to $2\,\rm{kpc}$, i.e. about 20 times the half-mass radius.
+The size and line-of-sight velocity dispersion of the stellar clusters at $z=0,$ and therefore those of the resulting UFDs, are given by the two last columns of Table~\ref{tab:ufds2}.
+All halos but \texttt{h323} end up with a half mass of greater than $30\,\rm{pc}$, and none of them are able to reproduce the most compact UFD candidates reported in Fig.~\ref{fig:r12L}.
+The right panels of Figs.~\ref{fig:R12vsRedshift1} and \ref{fig:R12vsRedshift2} display two different projections of the clusters at the end of the simulation.
+These clusters are colour coded according to their colour attributed in the previous plots.
+It is striking that, except for \texttt{h323} again, where the dominant cluster does not merge with any of the others, all clusters exhibit complex morphological structures, which is the direct result of the assembly of those initially disconnected building blocks.
+In \texttt{h277} and \texttt{h291,} the dominant clusters are strongly elongated.
+On the contrary, in \texttt{h249} and \texttt{h170,} it is subdominant accreted clusters that form such an elongated structure.
+In \texttt{h315} and \texttt{h273,} the destruction of accreted clusters leads to the formation of a stellar halo surrounding the main stellar system with an extension up to $2\,\rm{kpc}$, which is about 20 times the half-mass radius.

-As mentioned in the introduction, UFDs are characterised by a mean ellipticity of $0.4$ \citep{martin2008} with some extreme cases larger than $0.6$ as in Hercules and Bo\"otes I \citep{roderick2015,longeard2022}.
-While it has often been claimed that such features are evidences of gravitational tides generated by the interaction with the Milky Way, our simulations show that such morphological features could also well result from the late merger of clusters initially hosted in different sub-halos.
-A natural prediction of a hierarchical cosmology.
-Moreover extended stellar structures have been observed in Tucana II \citep{chiti2021} with member stars found up to 9 half-light radii.
+As mentioned in Sect.
+1, UFDs are characterised by a mean ellipticity of $0.4$ \citep{martin2008} with some extreme cases showing values of greater than $0.6,$ as in Hercules and Bo\"otes I \citep{roderick2015,longeard2022}.
+While it is often claimed that such features are evidence of gravitational tides generated by interaction with the Milky Way, our simulations show that such morphological features could also result from the late merger of clusters initially hosted in different subhalos: a natural prediction of a hierarchical cosmology.
+Moreover, extended stellar structures have been observed in Tucana II \citep{chiti2021} with member stars found up to 9 half-light radii.
 Such an extended halo is reproduced here by the merger of clusters ( \texttt{h315} and \texttt{h273}), a scenario also supported by \citet{tarumi2021}.